trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

       The response includes the address of an account that Taqueria generated for you and added to the `.taq/config.local.testing.json` file automatically.

       1. Fund the account from the faucet at https://faucet.ghostnet.teztnets.xyz.

-      1. Using the information in the `.taq/config.local.testing.json` file, import the private key into a wallet application.

 1. Compile and deploy the contract to Ghostnet by running this command: